-Emu activity and site occupation during the second year operation have continued to be significantly lower than the pre-construction period in both the impact and control areas, reflective of a decline in the population during this period.
+Emu activity and site occupation during the third year of operation have continued to be significantly lower than the pre-construction period in both the impact and control areas, reflective of a decline in the population during this period.
 This is likely to be independent of the project as baseline monitoring first detected a substantial decline in Emu activity and occupation rates over the 3-year pre-construction period, which continued during the construction phase.
-When comparing occupancy 'before' construction with 'after' construction, the proportion of impact sites occupied by Emus has declined significantly by 50.6 %, while the proportion of control sites occupied by Emus has also declined significantly by 42.0 %.
+When comparing occupancy 'before' construction with 'after' construction, the proportion of impact sites occupied by Emus has declined significantly by 55.6 %, while the proportion of control sites occupied by Emus has also declined significantly by 46.2 %.